-At the end of 2019, WBMT had 22 Member Societies.
-Each Member Society reviewed and confirmed the individuals serving as their representatives on the Board in the third quarter of 2019.
+At the end of 2020, WBMT had 22 Member Societies.
+Each Member Society reviewed and confirmed the individuals serving as their representatives on the Board on an annual basis.

 The Board meets annually in person, alternating between the February Transplantation and Cellular Therapy Meetings in the US and the March - April European Society of Blood and Marrow Transplantation Meeting in Europe.
 The Board generally holds additional teleconferences, (Appendix E), to remain informed and to handle issues arising between the in-person sessions.
 Email communication is utilized as necessary between these meetings.
 Meeting minutes are posted on a password-protected section of the WBMT collaboration website and are available on request.
+Due to the pandemic no inperson meetings were possible in 2020.
+All meetings were video conferences.
+Therefore, the bylaws of WBMT has been adjusted to accommodate video conferences.